 The device includes an option where the contents of the internal registers can be read back.
 This may be useful as a diagnostic to verify the serial interface communication between the external controller and the AFE.
-First, the <REGISTER READOUT ENABLE> bit must be set to 1.
-Then user should initiate a serial interface cycle specifying the address of the register (A7-A0) whose content is to be read.
-The data bits are don't care.
-The device outputs the contents (D15-D0) of the selected register on the SDOUT pin.
+First, the <REGISTER READOUT ENABLE> bit needs to be set to '1'.
+Then the user should initiate a serial interface cycle specifying the address of the register (A7-A0) whose content has to be read.
+The data bits are "don't care".
+The device will output the contents (D15-D0) of the selected register on the SDOUT pin.
 The external controller can latch the contents at the rising edge of SCLK.
-To enable serial register writes, set the <REGISTER READOUT ENABLE> bit back to 0.
+To enable serial register writes, set the <REGISTER READOUT ENABLE> bit back to '0'.
 The following timing diagram shows this operation (the time specifications follow the same information provided on the table for a serial interface register write):